wonsunahn/CS1541_Project1/README.md

 [1: WB]     NOP: (Seq:        0)(Regs:   0,   0,   0)(Addr: 0)(PC: 0)
 [1: IF]    LOAD: (Seq:        1)(Regs:  16,  29, 255)(Addr: 2147450880)(PC: 2097312)
 =================================================================================
-                                       Cycle: -4  -3  -2  -1   0   1   2   3   4
+                                              Pipeline Stage
-    NOP: (Seq:        0)(Regs:   0,   0,   0) IF  ID  EX MEM  WB
+    NOP: (Seq:        0)(Regs:   0,   0,   0) WB
-    NOP: (Seq:        0)(Regs:   0,   0,   0)     IF  ID  EX MEM  WB
+    NOP: (Seq:        0)(Regs:   0,   0,   0) MEM
-    NOP: (Seq:        0)(Regs:   0,   0,   0)         IF  ID  EX MEM  WB
+    NOP: (Seq:        0)(Regs:   0,   0,   0) EX
-    NOP: (Seq:        0)(Regs:   0,   0,   0)             IF  ID  EX MEM  WB
+    NOP: (Seq:        0)(Regs:   0,   0,   0) ID
-   LOAD: (Seq:        1)(Regs:  16,  29, 255)                 IF  ID  EX MEM  WB
+   LOAD: (Seq:        1)(Regs:  16,  29, 255) IF
 =================================================================================
 ...
 ```

-Since the processor is now 1-wide, there is only each of IF, ID, EX, MEM, and WB stages per cycle.
-The EX stage may be the ALU/Branch EX unit or the lw/sw EX unit depending upon the instruction type.
-Since only one of either can be active at a time, only one is shown.
+Since the processor is now 1-wide, there is only each of IF, ID, EX, MEM, and
+WB stages per cycle.
+The EX stage may be the ALU/Branch EX unit or the lw/sw
+EX unit depending upon the instruction type.
+Since only one of either can be
+active at a time, only one is shown.

 # Configuration Files and Trace Files